-Firstly, each individual policy must be evaluated to determine the number of individual policies within the class that meets the definition of a risk policy.
+First, each individual policy must be evaluated to determine the number of individual policies within the class that meet the definition of a risk policy.
 The number of policies that meet the definition of "risk policy" over the total number of policies within the particular class of policies is then expressed as a percentage.
 This test is performed to ensure that the class of policies is regarded mainly (more than 50%) to be risk related although not a requirement for tax purposes.
-For existing policies already issued, a practical method to assess this could be to look at characteristics shared with new business policies that are issued and, where they are similar, model the history based on those.
+For existing policies already issued, a practical method to assess this could be to look at characteristics shared with new business policies that are issued and, model the history based on those policies that are similar.